What Is Divorce Counseling? Can A Divorce Therapist Help My Mental Health?

 - The chance to better understand what went wrong in the relationship and how to learn from it to make future relationships more successful.

-- An outside perspective from the therapist to ensure that both sides of the issues are being heard and that no one feels as if their opinions and feelings are less important than the other’s.
+- An outside perspective from the therapist ensures that both sides of the issue are being heard and that no one feels as if their opinions and feelings are less important than those of others.

 - Suggestions for improving self-care for the individuals involved.

 Once the divorce is finalized, new issues may arise.
-It can be quite daunting to wrap your mind around the fact that your marriage is over and that your life as a single person has resumed.
+It may be quite daunting to wrap your mind around the fact that your marriage is over and that your life as a single person has resumed.
 Divorce therapists are often trained to help partners move forward in a constructive manner.
-Counseling after a marriage ends can help by guiding you to find ways to:
+After a marriage ends, attending counseling with a divorce counselor may help by guiding you to find ways to:

 Once the dust has settled on divorce proceedings, you may find that you need some help coping with the turmoil of emotions that follow.
-This is where post-divorce counseling often helps couples.
+This is where post-divorce counseling with a divorce counselor often helps couples.
 You can simply search for "divorce counseling near me".
-It is not uncommon for feelings of regret, guilt, and shame to set in.
+It is not uncommon for feelings of regret, guilt, grief, and shame to set in.
 If post-divorce feelings are not addressed and processed, they could fester and become more troublesome.

-A licensed professional counselor or therapist who specializes in counseling for a divorce can help you to identify, process, and leave the negative emotions behind.
-Learning to build self-esteem, love yourself, and accept the new situations in your life will take time.
-This is especially true if you have children with your spouse, as you will likely have to keep in regular contact with your ex-partner.
-Remember that taking care of your own emotional needs will help you offer your children the best support possible after your divorce.
+A licensed professional counselor or therapist who specializes in counseling for a divorce may help you identify, process, and leave the negative emotions behind.
+Learning to build self-esteem, love yourself, and accept new situations in your life will take time.
+This is especially true if you have children with your spouse, as you will likely have to keep in regular contact with your former partner.
+Remember that taking care of your own emotional needs will help you offer your children the best support system possible after your divorce.

 Deal with everyday living after a divorce

 Once your divorce is finalized, it will be time to get back into the routines of daily living.
 Most likely, many of those routines will not be the same as when you were married.
 Perhaps you moved out of your previous home as a result of the divorce and are now becoming accustomed to a new route to work or different places to go grocery shopping.
-Divorce counselors, whether in one on one practice or practice online, can help you settle back into a routine by helping you cope with stress from the divorce coupled with these life transitions.
+Divorce counselors, whether in one-on-one practice or online practice, may help you settle back into a routine by helping you cope with the stress from the divorce, coupled with these life transitions.

 Move on as an individual after a divorce